 Lethargy is a symptom that causes you to feel sleepy or fatigued and sluggish.
-This sluggishness may be in terms of movements or in thinking.
-You’re described as lethargic if you have these symptoms.
+This sluggishness may be physical or mental.
+People with these symptoms are described as lethargic.

 Lethargy can be related to an underlying physical or mental condition.

 What are the symptoms of lethargy?